tensorflow/gan/README.md

 1. Run your train ops.

 At each stage, you can either use TF-GAN's convenience functions, or you can perform the step manually for fine-grained control.
-We provide examples below.

-There are various types of GAN setups.
+There are various types of GAN setup.
 For instance, you can train a generator to sample unconditionally from a learned distribution, or you can condition on extra information such as a class label.
 TF-GAN is compatible with many setups, and we demonstrate a few below: